JonathanHope/emacs-config/README.md

 ## Installation

+### General

 Check this project out into ~/.emacs.d.

 On windows be sure to set your home: setx HOME C:/Users/you.

-On windows you can add a Magit context menu using the following startup: C:\Program Files\emacs\bin\runemacs.exe --eval (revert-default-directory) --eval (magit-status) --eval (delete-other-windows).
-The same command could be an alias on Linux.
+The command "emacs --eval (revert-default-directory) --eval (magit-status) --eval (delete-other-windows)" can be used as an alise or a context menu item to launch magit.

-On Windows 10 be sure to install grep/find through Cygwin and add them to your PATH.
+On Windows be sure to install grep/find through Cygwin and add them to your PATH.

+### Clojure

+Install Java.

+Install Leiningen.

+Add {:user {:plugins [[cider/cider-nrepl "0.15.0-snapshot"]]}} to your ~/.lein/profiles.clj.

+### Markdown

 To preview markdown be sure to install MultiMarkdown (https://github.com/fletcher/MultiMarkdown-5/releases).
 Add it to your path on Windows.

+### SQL

+Install Java.

+Add ~/.emacs.d/lib/jisql/ to the path.

 ## Keymap